dieghernan/jt/docs/collections/_docs/04_layouts.md

 - `include_on_feed`: Include on your feed this page.

 **Note that** the page would be included on the feed if this option is set to `true` **and** there is a `date` set.
 Posts on Jekyll needs a date already present in the name of the file, but pages and collections don't, so set a `date` value for those.
-Your feed ia available on `https://yoururl/rss.xml`.
+You have two feeds available: Atom feed at `https://yoururl/atom.xml` (preferred) and RSS 2.0 at `https://yoururl/rss.xml`.
 {: .alert .alert-warning .p-3 .mx-2}

 - `show_comments`: Activates comments on the page.